tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/操作指南/访问管理_intl_en.md

 ## Overview

-CFS supports access management at the resource level, i.e., allowing the root account to grant users and user groups permissions to manipulate specified resources.
+CFS（Cloud File Storage） supports access management at the resource level, i.e., allowing the root account to grant users and user groups permissions to manipulate specified resources.
 After authorization, the CFS Console and APIs will allow or forbid operations performed by specified users based on permissions granted.
 This document describes how to configure read-only, read/write, and custom policies for CFS users.
 For more information on how Cloud Access Management (CAM) works and can be used, please see [CAM Overview](https://intl.cloud.tencent.com/document/product/598/10583).